🚨 Scam Guide · 2026

 Key Takeaways

-• Most scams in Queenstown are low-to-medium risk
+• Most scams in Queenstown are low-to-medium risk.

-• Use app-based ride services (Uber) or official metered taxis instead of unmarked vehicles
+• Use app-based ride services (Uber) or official metered taxis instead of unmarked vehicles.

-• Never accept unsolicited offers from strangers near tourist sites in Queenstown
+• Never accept unsolicited offers from strangers near tourist sites in Queenstown.

 ⚡ Quick Safety Tips

-• Keep phones and valuables in secure pockets when in crowded areas
+• Keep phones and valuables in secure pockets when in crowded areas.

-• Use only licensed taxis or app-based ride services
+• Use only licensed taxis or app-based ride services.

-• Book tours and tickets through verified operators with online reviews
+• Book tours and tickets through verified operators with online reviews.

-• Keep a copy of your passport separate from the original
+• Keep a copy of your passport separate from the original.

-The 4 Scams
+The 2 Scams

 Scam #1

-The Rental Car Damage Claim
+The Queenstown Airport Rental-Car Post-Return Damage Claim

 🔶 Medium